ponyorm/pony/README.md

 Support Pony ORM Development
 ----------------------------

-Pony ORM is Apache 2.0 licensed open source project.
+Pony ORM is an Apache 2.0 licensed open source project.
 If you would like to support Pony ORM development, please consider:

 [Become a backer or sponsor](https://ponyorm.org/donation.html)